HR Analyst Visa Sponsorship Jobs in California

 Which visa types are most common for HR analyst roles in California?

-The H-1B is the most common visa category for HR analysts in California, as the role typically requires a bachelor's degree in human resources, business, organizational psychology, or a related field, satisfying the specialty occupation requirement.
+The H-1B visa is the most common visa category for HR analysts in California, as the role typically requires a bachelor's degree in human resources, business, organizational psychology, or a related field, satisfying the specialty occupation requirement.
 Candidates from Australia may qualify for the E-3 visa, and those from Canada or Mexico may be eligible under the TN visa category.

 Which cities in California have the most HR analyst sponsorship jobs?